-Our calculation of the percentage of beneficial ownership prior to this offering is based on 2,167,837 shares of our common stock issued and outstanding as of December 30, 2013.
+Our calculation of the percentage of beneficial ownership prior to this offering is based on 2,167,837 shares of our common stock issued and outstanding as of the date of this prospectus.

-Common stock subject to stock options currently exercisable or exercisable within 60 days of December 30, 2013, are deemed to be outstanding for computing the percentage ownership of the person holding these securities and the percentage ownership of any group of which the holder is a member but are not deemed outstanding for computing the percentage of any other person.
+Common stock subject to stock options currently exercisable or exercisable within 60 days of the date of this prospectus, are deemed to be outstanding for computing the percentage ownership of the person holding these securities and the percentage ownership of any group of which the holder is a member but are not deemed outstanding for computing the percentage of any other person.